On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 \subsection{Leitfaden of the paper}

 We have organized the paper as follows.
 In \S \ref{condcohgroups}, we discuss several ways of endowing an abelian sheaf cohomology group with a structure of condensed abelian group, and we explain the relations between them.
-In \S \ref{SSmodif}, we redefine in the condensed setting, and slightly modify (in order to include the geometric pro-étale cohomology of $\Bb_{\dR}$ and $\Bb_e$), the cohomology theories for which Schneider-Stuhler computed the cohomology groups of the Drinfeld upper half-spaces in \cite{SS}; then, we outline the computation of \textit{loc. cit.} highlighting the main points where, due to our modifications, an additional argument is needed.
+In \S \ref{SSmodif}, we redefine in the condensed setting, and slightly modify (in order to include the geometric pro-étale cohomology of $\Bb_{\dR}$ and $\Bb_e$), the cohomology theories for which Schneider--Stuhler computed the cohomology groups of the Drinfeld upper half-spaces in \cite{SS}; then, we outline the computation of \textit{loc. cit.} highlighting the main points where, due to our modifications, an additional argument is needed.
+In \S \ref{petsheaves}, after having recalled the definitions and the basic results we use on the pro-\'etale period sheaves, we study, using the solid formalism, a Cartan--Leray spectral sequence for the cohomology of such pro-étale sheaves, and we give a proof of the relative fundamental exact sequences of $p$-adic Hodge theory, via the relative Fargues--Fontaine curves.
+In \S \ref{coherent}, we prove Theorem \ref{basechangeintro}; the latter will be then used in \S \ref{sectionBdr} to show Theorem \ref{equi}.
+In \S \ref{sectionBdr}, we also prove that the geometric pro-étale cohomology of $\Bb_{\dR}$ satisfies the axioms of Schneider--Stuhler (\ref{axioms}).
+In \S \ref{bee}, we show that the geometric pro-étale cohomology of $\Bb_e$ satisfies the axioms of Schneider--Stuhler (\ref{axioms}).
+Finally, in \S \ref{appli}, we gather the results of the previous sections and prove Theorem \ref{first}.